Eureka !

 Then it is the discoverer's responsibility to follow the confirmation and reporting procedures as outlined by the CBAT.
 Following those procedures does not guarantee your find will be an actual discovery.
 But it will ensure that you and your report are taken seriously.

 The care in that field is preferable than too much impressments.
 The quickest way to gain a reputation as a crank is to submit a half-passed report without taking the time and making the effort to eliminate all other possibilities than a new object.
-Worst, this lack of rigor should reduce to nothing the reputation of the amateurs community, specially the perseverance of some amateurs trying to make a rigorous work with professionals.
+Worse, this lack of rigor should reduce to nothing the reputation of the amateurs community, specially the perseverance of some amateurs trying to make a rigorous work with professionals.
 Take care.

 Good luck !